frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/setting-up/five-day-setup/day-1-setup-customer-item-and-supplier.md

 Login to your ERPNext account with the User ID and Password sent through the mail.

-After filling the set-up wizard, Click on the Setup button.
+After filling the set-up wizard, click on the Setup button.
 The Setup page will appear.

 ### Customer